corem/coursera-frontend/README.md

 The purpose of this course was to create a restaurant website using the react framework.

 # How to run?
-Install json-server and start it with:
+The course linked in the previous section provides all information needed to download, install and configure the required tools.
+Once everything is ready, start json-server:
 ```javascript
 json-server --watch db.json -p 3001
 ```

-Start the react server with:
+Start react server:
 ```javascript
 yarn start
 ```